Visiting Ha Long Bay | Everything You Need to Know

 • Menus vary slightly by operator and season.

-• A dedicated Indian set menu is available on 5-star cruises—ask for this option when booking.
+• dedicated Indian set menu is available on 5-star cruises—ask for this option when booking.

 Typical dishes include: